loganrice/git_notes/log.md

   git blame --online -- name_of_file
   > checks the most recent commit for every line of the file
   > and who made the changes.

+## Reset changes to last commit
+  git checkout .

+## Undo a Commit

+Remove a commit from history and revert to the point where the files were staged, right before the commit happened.

+  git reset --soft HEAD^

+  or create an alias
+  git config --global alias.uncommit 'reset --soft HEAD^'